nikgalanop/edsger/doc/README.md

 #### Known issue ⚠️ <br>
 When trying to change the "contents" of a `NULL` pointer, it usually results in `Segmentation Fault`.
 However, if the user has enabled optimizations, they might face an `Illegal instruction` message (and the program terminates on the same line of code), or no messages at all depending on the user's setup & LLVM version.
 Since the erroneous access results in Undefined Behaviour, the LLVM optimizer simply replaces this access with an "undefined opcode" instruction or handles it in a different version dependent way.

-[Related terms: `llvm.trap()` (LLVM API) & `ud2` (x86 IS) etc.]
+Related terms: `llvm.trap()` (LLVM API) & `ud2` (x86 IS)

 ### Labels
 - We do not allow two labels in the same function to have the same name, in order to avoid confusive code.
-- We only allow jumps to a label if the "jump" command is nested in the body of the labeled for-loop that is the jump destination. eg. The following `continue` statement is illegal
+- We only allow jumps to a label if the "jump" command is nested in the body of the labeled for-loop that is the jump destination.

+eg. The following `continue` statement is illegal
 ```
   void main (){